Where is the Columbia River Located

 The Portland District operates three locks and four dams in the Columbia River basin.
 Each dam contributes to a water resource management system that provides flood risk management, power generation, water quality improvement, irrigation, fish and wildlife habitat, and recreation on the Columbia River and some of its tributaries.

-An average of 10 to 20 inches of rain falls annually in most of the Columbia River basin, and between 40 to 140 inches fall annually at the lower elevations of the basin between the mouth and the Columbia River Gorge.
+An average of 10 to 20 inches of rain falls annually in most of the Columbia River basin, and between 40 to 140 inches falls annually at the lower elevations of the basin between the mouth and the Columbia River Gorge.

 Because of the River’s large flow and quick drop in elevation, this made for perfect conditions for creating Hydroelectricity.
 Through the years 14 hydroelectric dams were built on Columbia’s main stem and many more on its tributaries producing more than 44 percent of total U.S. hydroelectric generation.